Nagdhani/Bioinformatics/Lab/Lab2/DhanikondaDirectory_READ_ME.md

 - **CodingScripts**: Contains any scripts that were used to analyze data
 - **Poster**: contains the final poster as well as any figures/pictures that were used in the poster.
 The poster will be saved in .ppt format and any relavent figures will be saved as .png or .jpg format.

+## Test_submissions
+This folder contains any relavent files that were submitted or used for a test.

+**Test_1**: Contains files for test 1.

+**Test_2**: Contains files for test 2.

+## dubjay-bioinformatics

+Branch repository for the class github repository.